pypa/gh-action-pypi-publish/README.md

 ### Generating and uploading attestations

 > [!IMPORTANT]
-> Support for generating and uploading [PEP 740 attestations] is currently
+> Support for generating and uploading [digital attestations] is currently
 > experimental and limited only to Trusted Publishing flows using PyPI or TestPyPI.

-You can generate signed [PEP 740 attestations] for all the distribution files and upload them all together by enabling the `attestations` setting:
+You can generate signed [digital attestations] for all the distribution files and upload them all together by enabling the `attestations` setting:

 ```yml